 Ash Barn is a timber frame construction with high insulation values, photovoltaic panels to generate electricity and solar thermal panels to produce hot water.
 There is also a wood burner that contributes to the water heating as well as heating the accommodation.
 The downstairs bedrooms also have electric heaters.
 Ash is attached to Alder Barn.

 It is accessed from the parking area, via decking, into Ash sitting room which also can be used as a breakout space for small groups.
 This is an open plan space that includes a fully fitted kitchen and dining area where residents of Ash can have their breakfast.
 The two lower twin bedrooms can be accessed internally from the sitting room or via external doors leading from a garden.
 The crog loft twin bedroom is situated above the sitting room.
-It is accessed via a wooden ladder with handrails.
+It is accessed via a wooden loft staircase with handrails.
 The shower room also has toilet and wash basin, with heated towel rail.

 Alder Barn is connected to Ash Barn.
 It is accessed from the parking area via decking into the open plan sitting room which can be used as a small breakout space for larger groups.
 This is an open plan space that includes a fully fitted kitchen and dining area where residents of Alder can have their breakfast.